 Wardie Bay is beside Granton Harbour on the north of Edinburgh facing the Kingdom of Fife.
 A bijou beach on the Firth of Forth, it is my favourite spot for wild swimming in the city.
 At almost any time of the year, I join bathers in bikinis, bobble hats and wetsuits jogging up and down the strand to warm up, dipping and screaming, before struggling into oversized dry-robes and sipping hot chocolate from flasks.

 This is the community of Wardie Bay Wild Ones, a friendly and welcoming lot (see Facebook).
 They advise on safety and are always ready with notifications of any local issues.
-There is no Clean Water certificate yet, despite real determination, but many of us plunge daily and no-one has died yet!
+There is now a hard-won Clean Water certificate so you may plunge daily with confidence.

 And Edinburgh Christmas Day at 1-degree air temp with my daughters was a really memorable occasion, and then there is the annual Loony Dook (traditionally from South Queensferry 8 miles further west) which draws a crowd on 1 January.
 There are swimming lessons, and even monthly cake sales.